golclinics/golclinics-dsa/03-Linked_Lists/_class_work.md

 ## Warm-up challenge

-Create a simple linked list with six nodes. write a method printList() that traverses the created list and prints the data of each node.
+Create a simple singly linked list with six nodes.
+a) write a method printList() that traverses the created list and prints the data of each node.
+b) Write a method that returns a sum of all elements of the singly linked list
+    For example give a linked list: 3 -> 10 -> 5 -> 1 -> 6
+    sum = 3 + 10 + 5 + 1 + 6 = 25.

 **Instructions:**
 - Fork (the clone) `https://github.com/golclinics/golclinics-dsa` and create a folder/directory called